Diptesh2006/SmartWasteClassifier/README.md

 ## Dataset

-The model is trained using the [TrashNet dataset](https://www.kaggle.com/datasets/feyzazkefe/trashnet) available on Kaggle.
+The model is trained using the dataset available at [dataset](https://drive.google.com/file/d/1PMN1Pp_pQo4-5zNE5SBQgLW_Wdsy96BV/view?usp=drive_link).

 The dataset contains images of various types of waste, including:

 - Glass
 - Paper